ScoutLogic

 If subject to a sudden wage decrease for any reason, the employee may seek constructive dismissal, especially if this was not previously communicated to them, either verbally or on paper.

-Unexpected Demotion
+Unexpected demotion

 Similar to a sudden wage decrease, if an employee finds themselves with a sudden lack of responsibility, hours allotted, pay, or status, they may leave and pursue a constructive dismissal, having “lost” what they had become used to being their job.